 What is debt restructuring?

-Simply put, debt restructuring is a proposal you create made out to your creditors.
+Simply put, debt restructuring can be considered a proposal you create and made out to your creditors.
 You offer to repay your debt by renegotiating the terms of your contract that you originally agreed to.
-When you do this, you’re often paying back a reduced amount and on terms that work better for you.
+When you do this, you’re often paying back a reduced amount on terms that work better for you.

 When you’re overwhelmed with debt, you may need to start picking and choosing which bills to pay.
 If you have gotten to this point with your finances or you’re struggling to make all your payments, now is the time to consider debt restructuring.
-Missing payments can lead to additional fees or in more extreme cases legal action taken against you.
+Missing payments can lead to additional fees or, in more extreme cases, legal action was taken against you.

 However, if you reach out to your lenders and creditors early on, they may be able to provide you with debt relief options.
 Many people see their creditors as the enemy.
 But they will only become the enemy if you stop fulfilling your financial obligations and don’t ask for help.